crossplane/docs/content/master/concepts/managed-resources.md

 For some of the optional fields, users rely on the default that the cloud provider chooses for them.
 Since Crossplane treats the managed resource as the source of the truth, values of those fields need to exist in `spec` of the managed resource.
-So, in each reconciliation, Crossplane will fill the value of a field that is left empty by the user but is assigned a value by the provider.
+In each reconciliation, Crossplane will fill the value of a field that's left empty by the user but is assigned a value by the provider.
 For example, there could be two fields like `region` and `availabilityZone` and you might want to give only `region` and leave the availability zone to be chosen by the cloud provider.
 In that case, if the provider assigns an